CATEGORY: GRASS VALLEY

 PHOTO: HARVEY AND INEZ

 After my Uncle Harvey died of tuberculosis at age twenty five, his wife, who had been Inez Jones, and her two year old daughter, Velma, remained important members of our family.
 Velma was the first grandchild of Emma and Levi May.
-She was a beautiful little girl with curly blonde hair and blue eyes, and she was adored by all the May’s and all her Jones family.
+She was a beautiful little girl with blonde hair and blue eyes, and she was adored by all the May’s and all her Jones family.
 After Inez married her second husband, Emil Cramer, her child by that marriage, Loy Cramer, was our cousin even though he was not a blood relation.

 I saw Inez often during her last years when Velma was living near Port Townsend and Inez was in a retirement home there.
 I listened with fascinated interest to the stories she told about her life and the history of her family.